Go and Rust comparison - building a task scheduler

 }

-One downside here is that in Rust code, each time the worker receives a request, it initializes gRPC client.
-This could be a huge disadvantage for a service as scale such as one Rust might get involved.
+• In Rust code, a worker needs to initialize gPRC client and connect to a server each time it receives a request.
+This is huge disadvantage for a service at scale such as one Rust might get involved.

 Well, there actually is a library called async-channel.
-This should be the answer for my question.
-I will try it later on.
+This should be the answer for the question.
+I don’t have enough bandwidth to try it now.
+But I would like to in the near future.

 Thanks for reading ✌️